Srushtinarwade/ROADMAP-Machine-Learning/README.md

 # ROADMAP Of Macine Learning
 # ML-Roadmap
-A curated list of Machine learning videos, links, projects and datasets to help you conquer the ML landscape in 6 months
+A curated list of Machine learning videos, links, projects and datasets to help you conquer the ML

 ## Levels of Learning

-1. ### Testing the waters
-2. ### Gaining Conceptual depth
+1. ### Gaining Conceptual depth
-3. ### Learning Practical Concepts
+2. ### Learning Practical Concepts
-4. ### Diving into different domains
+3. ### Diving into different domains
-5. ### Pushing it with Projects
+4. ### Pushing it with Projects

-## 1. Testing the waters (Est. time 6-8 Weeks)

-The goal of this level is to get you familiar with the ML universe.
-You will learn a bit of everything.

-1. #### Learn Python (Est. time - 2 weeks)
+1. ## Learn Python (Est. time - 1 weeks)
         1. Basics of Python
         2. OOP in Python
         3. Advance Topics